Magnon-Cooparons in magnet-superconductor hybrids: Results

-With the material parameters above, $h_0 = 0.61 \Delta_0$, and $T = 0.9 T_c$, the net spin of the magnon-cooparon [Eq.~\eqref{eq:magcoopspin}] is evaluated as $0.4$, reduced from spin 1 of the bare magnon.
-Further, assuming $t = 10 \xi_S$, $d = \xi_S$, and $(k_+ + k_-)/2 = 10^7~\mathrm{m}^{-1}$, the coupling length $L$ [Eq.~\eqref{eq:L}] of the magnon-cooparon based directional coupler is evaluated as $\sim 100$ nm.
+With the material parameters above, $h_0 = 0.61 \Delta_0$, and $T = 0.9 T_{\mathrm{c}}$, the net spin of the magnon-cooparon [Eq.~\eqref{eq:magcoopspin}] is evaluated as $0.4$, reduced from spin 1 of the bare magnon.
+Further, assuming $t = 10 \xi_{\mathrm{S}}$, $d = \xi_{\mathrm{S}}$, and $(k_+ + k_-)/2 = 10^7~\mathrm{m}^{-1}$, the coupling length $L$ [Eq.~\eqref{eq:L}] of the magnon-cooparon based directional coupler is evaluated as $\sim 100$ nm.
 This is an order of magnitude smaller than the coupling length afforded by dipolar-interaction based designs~\cite{Sadovnikov2015,Wang2018}.
-The experimental realization of the magnon-cooparon based directional coupler can follow the procedure similar to its dipole-interaction based counterpart~\cite{Sadovnikov2016,Sadovnikov2018,Sadovnikov2018B,Sadovnikov2018C,Sadovnikov2019} with the FI layers deposited on a superconductor instead of a substrate.
+The experimental realization of the magnon-cooparon based directional coupler can follow the procedure similar to its dipole-interaction based counterpart~\cite{Sadovnikov2016,Wang2018} with the FI layers deposited on a superconductor instead of a substrate.
+Magnons with nonzero $k$ are often generated by applying ac voltage to a narrow conductor deposited on the FI~\cite{Sadovnikov2016,Wang2018}.
+The resulting spatially varying Oersted magnetic field bears a broadband $k$ spectrum and excites the finite-$k$ magnon that matches the frequency of the exciting voltage.
+Several other techniques can also generate finite-$k$ magnons by exploiting the same lack of $k$-conservation in hybrid systems~\cite{Kamra2015}.